 POST-TRAUMATIC STRESS DISORDERS

 CHRONIC PHYSICAL ILLNESS

 NOTE: Prior to Fall 2018, 70 persons were sheltered (very low county).
 Law Enforcement Report dated April 2018:

 Wait List for housing as of April 26, 2018 (applicants completed VI-Assessment):

 Ten (10) were placed in nearby communities across three counties.

 The balance of fifty-nine (59) remain on the wait list.

-Thank you, Housing Solutions for the Southwest for providing the above data.
-This information is useful for CCO's goals in providing small houses to fill the gap of transitional and permanent housing for people paying more than 30% of income on rent and earning less than 80% of area median income.
+We are grateful to Housing Solutions for the Southwest for providing the above data.
+This information is useful for CCO's goals in providing small Essential Houses to fill the gap of transitional and permanent housing for people paying more than 30% of income on rent and earning less than 80% of area median income.
 Colorado's statewide homelessness is 10,940 (19.7 persons per 10,000 are homeless in the state).